hongtaoh/olymvis/content/paper.md

 <div id="figure28_2" class="vis"></div>
 <div class="caption">Figure 26: Line graph in small multiple for female participation by continent</div>

-To make comparisons clearer, we decided to use area chart.
+To make comparisons clearer, we decided to use an area chart.
 We stacked each area chart each representing a continent along a vertical line.
 However, comparisons were still difficult.
 Most importantly, in terms of using color as the visual encoding, this graph has too many categories.
 Besides, it has red and green at the same time, and therefore is not accessible to colorblind populations.
 See Figure 27.

 <!--